ipolychr/content-mlops/docs/evidently_ai.md

 Dataset Drift result.
 Furthermore, the Data Drift Table offers a detailed breakdown of drifting features, facilitating a granular examination of their characteristics and typology.
-Complemented by Data Distribution by Feature and Data Drift by Feature visualizations, stakeholders gain deeper insights into the evolving dataset's nuances, empowering proactive measures to mitigate the impacts of data drift on the music genre classification model's performance.
+Complemented by Data Distribution by Feature and Data Drift by Feature visualizations, stakeholders gain deeper insights into the evolving dataset's nuances, empowering proactive measures to mitigate the impacts of data drift on the Speech Emotion Recognition model's performance.

 ~~~python
 from evidently.metric_preset import DataDriftPreset